SongheeJo/aiffelthon/papers/_README.md

 # II.
 An improved adventitious lung sound classification using non-local block
 : resnet neural network with mixup data augmentation으로서 98%를 달성함.

-### [참고] I. RespireNet (PPT논문) 내용 중 4.
-RELATED WORK

-Recently, there has been a lot of interest in using deep learning models for respiratory sounds classification [1, 9, 12].
-It has outperformed statistical methods (HMM-GMM) [8] and traditional machine learning methods (boosted decision trees, SVM) [4, 24].
-In these deep learning based approaches, a time-frequency representation of the audio signal is provided as input to the model.
-Kochetov et al. [9] propose a deep recurrent network with a noise masking intermediate step for the four class classification task, obtaining a score of 65.7% on the 80-20 split.
-However the paper omits the details regarding noise label generation [1], thus making it hard to reproduce.
-Deep residual networks and optimized S-transform based features are used by Chen et al. [6] for three-class classification of anomalies in lung sounds.
-The model is trained and tested on a smaller subset of the ICBHI dataset on a 70-30 split and achieve a score of 98%.

 ---